Skip to content

 Immigration matters

-No matter if you are an exchange student or studying for the whole degree, the first thing to do is to find out if you need a permit for studying in Finland.
+No matter if you are an exchange student or studying for the whole degree, the first thing to do is to find out if you need a residence permit for living and studying in Finland.

 Find out what kind of permit you need: